-Install MongoDB BI Connector in Ubuntu
+Install MongoDB BI Connector on Ubuntu

-MongoDB BI Connector is a connector that allows you to use MongoDB as a data source for SQL-based BI (Business Intelligence) and visualization tools.
-It allows you to connect your BI tools, such as Tableau, to a MongoDB database and use SQL to query and visualize the data stored in the database.
-The BI Connector translates SQL queries into MongoDB queries and returns the results in a format that can be easily consumed by the BI tool.
-This enables you to use the power of SQL to analyze and visualize data stored in a MongoDB database, without having to learn the MongoDB query language.
-In this post, we will learn to install the MongoDB BI connector in Ubuntu.
+MongoDB BI Connector is a connector that allows us to use MongoDB as a data source for SQL-based BI (Business Intelligence) and visualization tools.
+It allows us to connect our BI tools, such as Tableau, to a MongoDB database and use SQL to query and visualize the data stored in the database.
+In this post, we will learn to install MongoDB BI connector on Ubuntu.

 Prerequisites